Table of Contents

 For those who are trading under Islamic finance laws, this company also has the ThinkMarkets Islamic Account.
 They make sure that it is compliant with Sharia Law.
 They opted for a weekly flat rate instead of having overnight or rolling fees.

-Before investing in any of the accounts above, ThinkMarkets allows potential traders to sign up for a demo account.
+Before investing in any of the accounts above, ThinkMarkets allows potential traders to sign up for a demo account, which comes with $25,000 virtual funds.
 It can fall under any of the accounts mentioned above.
 For accounts that will be used between two or more persons, traders should send an email to ThinkMarkets to get the process and approval for a Joint Account.

 Here is an overview video about ThinkMarkets;